1994–95 in English football: Arsenal caught up in bungs scandal and drugs controversy

 Arsenal were another Premiership club to be hit by controversy in the 1994–95 season.
 In November 1994, winger Paul Merson admitted that he was addicted to alcohol, cocaine and gambling.
 He went on a three-month rehabilitation course before resuming his career.
 Just before Merson's return, it was revealed that manager George Graham had accepted £425,000 worth of illegal payments from a Scandinavian agent who had overseen the signings of Pål Lydersen and John Jensen three years earlier.
 Graham, one of the most successful managers in the club's history, was sacked after nine years at the helm.

 Nayim ends Arsenal's Euro dream

 Despite the controversy of George Graham's sacking and Paul Merson's personal problems, Arsenal reached the European Cup Winners' Cup final under caretaker manager Stewart Houston, where they faced Real Zaragoza of Spain.
 The scores were level at 1–1 after 90 minutes, but a freak goal from 40 yards out in the last minute of extra-time by Nayim – a former Tottenham Hotspur player – won the trophy for the Spaniards.

+Grobbelaar Match-fixing allegations

+Bruce Grobbelaar faced match-fixing allegations resulting in the October 2002 judgement by Lord Bingham of Cornhill.
+He and his co-defendants had been cleared in November 1997.
+Grobbelaar later successfully sued The Sun for libel.
+The Sun appealed, and the case was eventually reached the House of Lords.
+The Lords slashed Grobbelaar's award to £1 and ordered him to pay The Suns legal costs, estimated at £500,000.
+Grobbelaar was unable to pay the costs and was declared bankrupt.